 Why some dentists recommend using mouthwash

 There aren't any official guidelines set out by the dental community when it comes to using mouthwash.
 But you can have a look at what Dr. Alex Rodriguez says about whether or not you should use mouthwash in the video below.

 As you can see, there are no set rules when it comes to mouthwash, and if you use it, the kind you use will depend on your particular mouth.
 Many dentists believe that mouthwash is beneficial to your oral health, but others believe that using mouthwash after meals is overrated.
-It's possible that both sides are correct—that mouthwash is beneficial to your oral health, but that its effects are also a bit overrated.
+It's possible that both sides are correct.

 The American Dental Association points out that it “may be a helpful addition” to brushing and flossing in your oral hygiene routine.
 The reasons?
-Mouthwashes can reach areas that are difficult to reach with a toothbrush, and help reduce or control plaque, gingivitis, bad breath, and tooth decay.
+Mouthwash can reach areas that are difficult to reach with a toothbrush and help reduce or control plaque, gingivitis, bad breath, and tooth decay.

 That being said, dentists also advise against using over-the-counter, cosmetic, and therapeutic mouthwashes more than the prescribed limit.
-Readymade mouthwash can sometimes be harmful to your teeth as it generally contains alcohol and other harmful chemicals.
+Ready-made mouthwash can sometimes be harmful to your teeth because it generally contains alcohol and other chemicals.
 If your mouth is particularly sensitive to alcohol, commercial mouthwash can cause dry mouth and other oral health issues — but you may want to check out our article on mouthwash for sensitive teeth.

-So, for certain people, mouthwash can be a source of the problems it was meant to tackle in the first place.
 In this case, we recommend making your own natural mouthwash recipe at home.
 Yes, it's possible!
-Jump to the next section to read some easy DIY recipes for mouthwashes that you can easily make at home.
+Let's take a look at some easy DIY recipes for mouthwashes that you can easily make at home.

 How to make your own homemade mouthwash